MattNandavong/TAP-ConnectMyTask/README.md

+**Version:** 1.0.7
+**Last Updated:** May 29, 2025

 # ConnectMyTask - Flutter Frontend
+A Flutter-based mobile application for outsourcing tasks, connecting users with service providers.

 ConnectMyTask is a task outsourcing mobile application built with Flutter.
 It enables users to post tasks, receive bids from service providers, manage assignments, and communicate via in-app messaging.
 This README provides detailed guidance for setup, configuration, and usage of the frontend.